TylerJang27/Scav_Hunt_Extension/README.md

 ### Configuration

 Upon installing the Chrome Extension, right click on the Extension and open up Options.
 There, you will have the option to change the JSON source for the scavenger hunt.
-You can specify the sample JSON, JSON from a URL ([example](https://raw.githubusercontent.com/TylerJang27/Scav_Hunt_Extension/master/res/hunt.json)), or upload JSON directly (*WORK IN PROGRESS*).
-Click submit, and the sourc will be configured!
+You can specify the sample JSON, JSON from a URL ([example](https://raw.githubusercontent.com/TylerJang27/Scav_Hunt_Extension/master/res/hunt.json)), or upload JSON directly.
+Click submit, and the source will be configured!

 ### Hunting